Setting Up Postal as an SMTP Server

 Configuring Routes

-From inside your mail server, head to the Routing tab.
-You’ll see three different types of endpoints available: HTTP, SMTP, and Address.
+Inside your mail server, go to the Routing tab.
+You’ll see three endpoint types available:

-For now, we’ll focus on the Address endpoint, which is the simplest option.
-It forwards incoming emails to an address you choose.
+For now, we’ll focus on the Address endpoint – it’s the simplest and most practical option for forwarding emails to your inbox.

-- Add an address endpoint and enter the email address you’d like incoming emails to be forwarded to (your personal or business inbox).
+Create an address endpoint with the email address you'd like incoming emails forwarded to – this can be your personal or business inbox.

 postmaster

-- Select your preferred Spam Mode (we’ll configure spam filtering later).
+- Spam Mode: Choose your preferred option (we’ll configure spam filtering later).

-Try out your new route by sending an email to postmaster@example.com
+Try sending an email to the address you configured – e.g. postmaster@example.com

 and check if it lands in the inbox of the address you configured as the endpoint.